 Q: Do you offer financial assistance?

 We’re glad you asked this question!
 We earnestly desire to provide an exceptional, affordable, Christian education.
 The tuition rates we charge do not cover the full cost of an ICS education.
 In fact, every student’s tuition is subsidized by fundraising and the generous support of Immanuel Bible Church through the use of facilities and custodial support.
 Even with the additional support every student receives, some families still need additional financial assistance.
-Awards are strictly need-based and decisions are made on an individual basis.
-Applications are made using a confidential, online process and are due April 1.
-Final decisions are made by our school board and the maximum award granted is 50%.
+The maximum amount tuition can be reduced is 50%.
+Click here for further details.

 Q: What are school hours?